 The South Florida Water Management District (SFWMD) approved the 2018 Lower East Coast Water Supply Plan Update (2018 LEC Update) on November 8, 2018.
 As a result, the City of Pembroke Pines (City) is required per Section 163.3177(6)(c)(3), Florida Statutes to prepare and adopt the Water Supply Facilities Work Plans (Work Plan) into their Comprehensive Plans no later than 18 months after the approval of the 2018 LEC Update.
+The City will be incorporating the adopted Work Plan as part of the Infrastructure Element within the Water Supply section of the Comprehensive Plan.
 The City's Work Plan must confirm the ability of the water supply and facilities to meet the water demand for the next 10-year planning period from 2020 to 2030.
 This Work Plan includes an analysis of water demands and flow projections that were developed using population projections and actual per capita water demands.
-The per capita water demand of 80.52 gallons per day per capita was calculated based on the actual treated water supply data from 2017 through 2019.
+The per capita water demand of 82.68 gallons per day per capita was calculated based on the actual treated water supply data from 2017 through 2019.
 Based on this per capita water demand and the future population projections established in the 2018 LEC Update, the current water supply facilities have the capacity to meet the future water demand for the required 10-year planning period and beyond through the year 2040.